In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 Haunting Ground: Hewie - a white German Shepherd dog - is introduced early on, immediately comes to Fiona's aid after she frees him, and continues to act as her sole companion and protector for the game.
 Mid-way through the game, he will run off into the forest to tackle a Stalker, and gets shot.
 If you didn't treat him well enough, he dies and you get a Bad End.

 The Arthur episode "So Long, Spanky" deals with the death of DW's pet parakeet, Spanky.
-But then she finds a toad in the aluminum can they used as a tombstone for Spanky's grave, and the remaining half of the episode involve DW becoming extremely annoyed with the toad.
-At the end, she the toad becomes DW's new pet.
+But then she finds a toad in the aluminum can they used as a tombstone for Spanky's grave, and the remaining half of the episode involve DW becoming extremely annoyed with the toad, despite all its attempts to be friendly.
+At the end, the toad does become DW's new pet.

 The Smurfs episode titled "Squeaky," in which Smurfette finds and befriends a sick mouse.
 With the help of Papa Smurf, the mouse is nursed back to health, but dies later after being in a house fire.